Skip to content

 Another component also directly impacted by the pandemic is the shrinking labor pool.

-According to the most recent figures, the construction industry – which includes building materials suppliers – had more than 434,000 job openings this past spring.
+According to the most recent figures, the construction industry – which includes building materials suppliers – had more than 650,000 job openings this past summer.
 Making matters more challenging was the number of skilled workers leaving the job market far exceeded the number of those coming in

 With a limited labor pool and skilled workers coming at a premium, building material orders meant longer lead times and higher prices, which eventually made their way to the end user.